boyczuk/GoChat/README.md

 GoChat is a **real-time messaging application** built with **Go**, **React**, **PostgreSQL**, and **WebSockets**.
 It allows users to **register, log in, and chat** with each other in a seamless and scalable environment.

+The motivation for this project is to learn more about creating APIs in Go, practice cybersecurity implementations, and explore data visualization in the context of social media.
+I thought it would be really cool to map out peoples' connections as a web.
+I think the resulting map will show new mutual connections and sub-communities which is really fascinating.

 ## Features
 - **User Authentication**: Secure login and registration system using session-based authentication.
 - **Real-Time Messaging**: WebSockets enable real-time text messaging between users.